Inside: Fall Leaves Mug Rug

 Place the leaf designs shiny side down inside the marked area.
 Using a dry iron or the EasyPress 2 (305º for 20 seconds), fuse the designs to the top fabric.
 Let cool.

 Pro Tip: It’s easy to resize your leaves and add more!
-If using the hand cutting method, use a printer to reduce the size of the leaves (ex: reduce by 25%).
+If using the hand cutting method, use a printer to enlarge or reduce the size of the leaves (ex: reduce by 25%).
 If using a Cricut Maker 3 then adjust the size in Design Space.

 7. Time to Quilt

 Make a quilt sandwich with fusible batting.
 Fuse the batting to the mug rug front and back.